-This track examines how geospatial technology is changing utilities through better information visualization and easier interaction with customers, employees, contractors and regulators.
-It explores new patterns, practices and examples of how geospatial technology has moved from digital-map generation to utility departments, organizations and even enterprise transformation.
+This track examines how geospatial technologies are changing utilities through better information visualization, cloud-based data storage, and improved interaction with customers, employees, contractors and regulators.
+It explores new patterns, practices and examples of how geospatial technology has moved from digital-map generation to infrastructure asset management, planning and design.

 It also looks at how the latest GIS trends and technologies are being used to bridge the divide between office and field employees.
 It explores the use of new tools, such as mobile apps, drones, satellite imagery, LiDAR/point clouds, scanning, spatial intelligence and much more.

 The Internet of Things (IoT) and the Grid of Things (GoT) are rapidly evolving into smart cities.
 Electric utilities/electricity providers are at the heart of this effort, providing, in many cases, the electric, communications and device infrastructures that form the core ecosystem upon which connected and interoperable devices are built.
 The emergence of smart cities is happening all over the world.